 For an academic research career, you'll need to study for a PhD in an area of original research.

 Many anaesthetists have an interest in a sub-specialty and will go on to focus on this one area, for example chronic pain management, intensive care medicine or paediatric anaesthesia.
 You may also specialise in specific sorts of pain, such as childbirth.

 Although there can be some competition for entry-level roles, once established your job is relatively secure due to the highly skilled nature of the work and its importance in medical and surgical procedures.

 The role can be fulfilling and offer opportunities for growth, specialisation and advancement.
-In the first five to ten years of your career you can expect to progress in both experience and pay, often leading to consultant-level roles.
+In the first five to ten years of your career you can expect to progress in both experience and pay.

-As a consultant you'll gradually gain more experience in your clinical duties and take on more responsibilities.
-You'll have the opportunity to move into managerial roles, such as lead consultant for the team (clinical lead), and could end up leading an entire hospital department.
+As a consultant you'll gradually gain more clinical experience and take on more responsibilities. initially as a medical lead (a lead consultant for a team), then as a clinical director (a lead consultant for a department) and later on as a medical director (a lead consultant for a hospital trust).
 Some anaesthetists go on to have responsibility for intensive care medicine as well as anaesthesia.

-Opportunities also exist for teaching and training medical students, doctors in training and students in related professions such as nursing and midwifery, as well as undertaking research.
-You're encouraged to develop an interest in research and teaching during your training if you're thinking about a career in academia.
+Opportunities also exist for teaching and training medical students, doctors in training and students in related professions such as nursing and midwifery.
+Anaesthetists interested in teaching future doctors may become a director of medical education, training programme director or associate dean in charge of the entire training programme.